Brooklyn Brewery's first major challenge wasn't cash flow or troublesome employees, it was the Mob.

 A Sympathetic Story

-The prosecutor's advice: talk to the men and find out what they what they were really after.
-So Hindy showed them around the construction project in hopes of diffusing the situation.
+The prosecutor's advice: Talk to the men and find out what they what they were really after.
+So Hindy showed them around the construction project in the hope of diffusing the situation.

 "I was telling them my story, how we're bootstrapping this company, how I used to be a journalist in the Middle East," Hindy remembers.
 "I was just trying to evoke some kind of human connection with these guys."